-Thrombocytopenia is the medical term for a low blood platelet count.
-Platelets (thrombocytes) are colorless blood cells that play an important role in blood clotting.
-Platelets stop blood loss by clumping and forming plugs in blood vessel holes.
+Thrombocytopenia is a condition in which you have a low blood platelet count.
+Platelets (thrombocytes) are colorless blood cells that help blood clot.
+Platelets stop bleeding by clumping and forming plugs in blood vessel injuries.

 Thrombocytopenia often occurs as a result of a separate disorder, such as leukemia or an immune system problem.
 Or it can be a side effect of taking certain medications.
 It affects both children and adults.

 Thrombocytopenia may be mild and cause few signs or symptoms.
 In rare cases, the number of platelets may be so low that dangerous internal bleeding occurs.
 Treatment options are available.

 - Thrombocytopenia and platelet dysfunction.
 The Merck Manual Professional Edition. http://www.merckmanuals.com.
 Accessed Feb.
 20, 2015.